ut-amrl/ut_jackal/README.md

 If the robot gets stuck, you can joystick it out of being stuck and then hit 'X' to resume autonomous waypoint looping.

 If you want to run through a triangle of points relative to the robot's current position, we've created a utility script that does so with an empty map.
-To run this, use:
+To run this, starting from the scripts directory, use:
-`./amrl/ut_jackal/scripts/loop_from_curr_loc.sh`
+`./loop_from_curr_loc.sh`

 Note that because this is configured to run without a map, the waypoint locations may drift over time.